-- It notes that the synergistic effects of noise and contaminants can temporarily and 96. permanently damage hearing and is "of increasing concern," Recovery Plan at III-8, and concludes that "[i]n the long term, anthropogenic noise may induce chronic effects altering the health of individual CI belugas, which in turn have consequences at the population level (i.e., decreased survival and reproduction)."
+- 96. The Recovery Plan identifies threats to the Cook Inlet beluga whales from oil and gas development, including noise from seismic activity, pile driving, vessel traffic, air traffic, and drilling; discharge of wastewater and drilling muds; habitat loss from the construction of oil and gas facilities; and contaminated food sources and/or injury resulting from an oil spill or natural gas blowout.
+It explains that studies on beluga whales specifically have revealed that anthropogenic noise can impair beluga hearing capabilities, mask the ability of whales to hear specific sounds, result in belugas changing their vocal behaviors, and displace whales from their habitat. - 97.
+The Recovery Plan notes that the synergistic effects of noise and contaminants can temporarily and permanently damage hearing and is "of increasing concern," Recovery Plan at III-8, and concludes that "[i]n the long term, anthropogenic noise may induce chronic effects altering the health of individual CI belugas, which in turn have consequences at the population level (i.e., decreased survival and reproduction)."
 Recovery Plan at III-13.
-Additionally, "[a]lthough the effects on CI belugas of the diverse types of anthropogenic noises occurring in their habitat have not been analyzed and are currently unknown, there is enough evidence from other odontocete species (and for some effects in other beluga populations) to conclude that the potential for a negative impact to CI beluga recovery is of high relative concern."
-Id.. - 97.
-The Marine Mammal Commission has repeatedly advised that the Fisheries Service defer issuance of incidental take authorizations and regulations until the Fisheries Service has better information on the cause or causes of the decline of Cook Inlet beluga whales, and, as part of the Fisheries Service's small numbers and negligible impact determinations, has a reasonable basis for determining that authorizing additional takes by harassment would not contribute to or exacerbate that decline.
+Additionally, "[a]Ithough the effects on CI belugas of the diverse types of anthropogenic noises occurring in their habitat have not been analyzed and are currently unknown, there is enough evidence from other odontocete species (and for some effects in other beluga populations) to conclude that the potential for a negative impact to CI beluga recovery is of high relative concern."
+Id. - 98.
+The Marine Mammal Commission has repeatedly advised that the Fisheries

+Service defer issuance of incidental take authorizations and regulations until the impact determinations, has a reasonable basis for determining that authorizing additional takes by harassment would not contribute to or exacerbate that decline.
+Four Cook Inlet beluga whales have been found dead in the last month, highlighting the continued decline and vulnerability of this population.